I went to a party

 We woke up at 9, about 5 hours after we went to bed.
 After spending 20 minutes making sure my head wasn’t actually going to explode all over my fancy hotel pillow, I called the front desk to ask if they had any Advil.
 They told me there was some in the “first aid kit in the mini bar”.

 This was a lie.
-And after 10 minutes of crawling across the room trying to first find the mini bar (it was not, it turns out, in the safe, which is somehow where I kept ending up) and this mythical first aid kit, I called back and they clarified, oh no, no Advil on site.
+And after 10 minutes of crawling across the room trying to first find the mini bar (it was not, it turns out, in the safe, which is somehow where I kept ending up) and this mythical first aid kit, I called back and they clarified, oh no, there is no first aid kit in the rooms.
+And no Advil at the hotel.

 But there was a Target a few blocks down the road.
-It had Gatorade and Advil.
+Target has Advil AND Gatorade.

 In an act of pure willpower, I pulled myself upright, put my shoes on, and made it out the door.
 I had to take a break on the way to the elevator.